genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/03_sharing-data.md

     - integrations
     - angular
 ---
 This section of the documentation explores how to pass data from an Angular application to web components.
-Understanding the nuances of sharing data is crucial for seamless integration and functionality.
-We will discuss how to pass both primitive and non-primitive values.
+It is critical to get this correct to ensure seamless integration and functionality.

+Here, we look at how to pass both primitive and non-primitive values.

-## Passing Values (Primitive and Non-Primitive)
+## Passing values (primitive and non-primitive)

-In Angular, both primitive values (such as strings, numbers, and boolean values) and non-primitive values (like objects and arrays) can be passed directly as attributes from Angular to web components, similar to how data is passed to Angular components.
+In Angular, both primitive values (such as strings, numbers, and boolean values) and non-primitive values (such as objects and arrays) can be passed directly as attributes from Angular to web components.
+This is similar to the way that data is passed between Angular components.

-### Primitive Values
+### Primitive values
-For primitive values like strings, numbers, and boolean values (`true`/`false`), you can bind them in the HTML template like so:
+You can bind primitive values in the HTML template in this way:

 ```html
 <your-web-component stringProp="Hello" numberProp="123"></your-web-component>